ibm-cloud-docs/databases-for-redis/connecting-external.md

 # Connecting an external application
 {: #external-app}

 Your applications and drivers use connection strings to make a connection to {{site.data.keyword.databases-for-redis_full}}.
 The service provides connection strings specifically for drivers and applications.

-## Getting Connection Strings

-Redis only supports a single-user, so you use the same credentials for all applications that need to connect to your deployment.
-Documentation for retrieving the deployment's connection strings is on the [Getting Connection Strings](/docs/services/databases-for-redis?topic=databases-for-redis-connection-strings) page.
+Connection strings are displayed in the _Connections_ panel of your deployment's _Overview_, and can also be retrieved from the [cloud databases CLI plugin](/docs/databases-cli-plugin?topic=cloud-databases-cli-cdb-reference#deployment-connections), and the [API](https://{DomainName}/apidocs/cloud-databases-api#discover-connection-information-for-a-deployment-f-e81026).

 You have to set the admin password before you connect to the database.
 For more information, see the [Setting the Admin Password](/docs/services/databases-for-redis?topic=databases-for-redis-admin-password) page.
 {: .tip}